xiaoxu193/PyTeaser/README.md

 ```

-you can use Summarize(title, text) directly if you already have the text and the title.
-Otherwise you must install Python Goose to extract text from url.
+You can use `Summarize(title, text)` directly if you already have the text and the title (both should be strings).